Social Work Field Education

 - The tasks and activities associated with the

-student’s field placement are clearly separated and differentiated from the
+student’s field education are clearly separated and differentiated from the

 tasks and activities of the student’s current employment and are documented in